relution-io/relution-sdk-sample-auth/README.md

 ionicBootstrap(MyApp);

 ```
-and if the init is successfully the Browser console print out 'Relution is ready'.
+and if the init is successfully the browser console print out 'Relution is ready'.

-Step 3 is available
+Step 3 is available:
 ```bash
 git checkout -f step-3
 ```

 ### 4. Login

-So we need a Component for the Login, we can generate it with the 'ionic-cli':
+We need an component for the login, we can generate it with the 'ionic-cli':

 ```bash
 > relution-sample-auth/client:  ionic g page login